sergey-automation/TurboPrefill/README.md

 For this reason, dedicated benchmark scripts are used in this repository to measure TurboPrefill performance on long-context prefill workloads.

 # How TurboPrefill Works
-The standard llama.cpp scheduler processes each ubatch independently.
+There are cases where the standard llama.cpp scheduler processes each ubatch independently, even when pipeline parallelism is reported as active.

 A ubatch enters the pipeline, passes through all model layers, and only then the next ubatch begins its full journey through the pipeline.